 Christine Reed Artist Statement

-My mom spent her summers on Bailey Island since the age of 6 and met my dad when they were both students at the university in Orono I’ve been coming to the Harpswell area summers my entire life with the goal of moving here when both of my kids were launched.
-Covid made that goal both easier and harder but I am so happy to be here!
-I have been painting almost daily for the last 3 years since moving to Orr’s Island.
-This area sparks the creative in me and I feel so blessed!
+My mom spent her summers on Bailey Island since the age of 6 and met my dad when they were both students at the university in Orono.
+I’ve been coming to the Harpswell area summers my entire life with the goal of moving here when both of my kids were launched.
+Covid made that goal both easier and harder, but I am so happy to be here!
+I have been painting daily for the last 5 years as this area sparks the creative in me and I feel so blessed!

 Cheers and Blessings! - Christine Reed